 We are currently only accepting card payments at this time and ask that you do not pay with cash.

 We do not serve food at the brewery.
 However, you may bring your own food.
 We ask that you kindly clean up after yourself.
-Our neighbors at The National (Thursday-Saturday 5-8 PM) and The Rook & Pawn (daily 11 AM–7:30 PM) also take orders for pick-up or delivery to our patio!
+Our neighbors at The National (Thursday-Saturday 5-8 PM) also take orders for pick-up or delivery to our patio!

-Yes, both children and pets are welcome in our outdoor area!
+Yes, both children and pets are welcome!
 We ask that children stay at their table during this time to help maintain social distancing for all our guests.
-Pets must be on a leash.
+Pets must be on a leash and are only allowed in our outdoor area.

 Due to COVID-19, we currently are not offering public tours of our facilities.